1971 Australian Touring Car Championship: Symmons Plains

 Bob Jane held the fastest time in official practice for the majority of the session with a time of 1:00.6.
 Allan Moffat came out with twenty minutes remaining and equalled Jane's time and was set to go faster until he ran off the circuit and damaged his front spoiler.
 In response, Jane set a time of 1:00.3 to take pole position ahead of Moffat, Ian Geoghegan and Norm Beechey.

 The race was held in wet conditions and Jane and Geoghegan led away from the line after Moffat made a bad gear change.
 Jim McKeown got squeezed between John Harvey and Terry Allan, while Graham Ritter was forced onto the grass when Harvey got sideways.
 Geoghegan made a mistake at the hairpin and allowed Moffat back through to second place, while Allan, who started on slick tyres, spun and fell to the back of the field.
 Allan retired a few laps later with a blown gasket.

 Moffat passed Jane fat the end of the back straight on lap 5 and began to pull away.
 Jane spun on lap 8, allowing Beechey into second place.
 Jane rejoined in front of Geoghegan and McKeown, around 25 seconds behind Beechey.
 McKeown passed Geoghegan for fourth, while Harvey retired with a seized engine.
 With the track drying out, Geoghegan took fourth place back from McKeown on lap 27, with the latter suffering from a clutch problem.
 Beechey began to close in on Moffat, whose lead dropped to as low as 2.5 seconds when he was held up by McKeown, while Jane was catching both Beechey and Moffat.
 Once clear of McKeown, Moffat was able to extend his lead again, and it became even larger when Beechey's engine blew on lap 37.
 Moffat took victory, five seconds ahead of Jane, while Geoghegan finished in third place, forty seconds off the lead.

 Calder

-After dominating the opening round of the championship both Bob Jane and Allan Moffat retired from the Calder race.
+After dominating the opening heat of the championship both Bob Jane and Allan Moffat retired from the Calder race.
 Jane's clutch failed on the first lap while Moffat retired with an overheating engine on lap 24, having already lost a number of places after leading early in the race.
 Norm Beechey took the lead from Moffat on lap 15 and led to the finish, followed by Ian Geoghegan and Jim McKeown.
 Geoghegan's second place elevated him into the championship lead with Moffat and Beechey tied for second place.